spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/15-take-snapshot-of-vm.md

 - Generate an appropriate local security module that permits `qemu-ga` to operate correctly.
 This is the preferred workaround.

-- Turn off SElinux **Enforcing** mode before the snapshot by issuing the `setenforce 0` command as the root user.
+- Turn off SELinux **Enforcing** mode before the snapshot by issuing the `setenforce 0` command as the root user.
 Enforcing can be re-enabled after the snapshot using the `setenforce 1` command.

 </WarningBox>